VisionLabs/FaceEngine/README.md

 import FaceEngine as fe
 faceEnginePtr = fe.createFaceEngine("data", "data/faceengine.conf")
 ```

 ## Special notes for Windows

 **Compiler requirements**

 PythonBindings for Windows were not tested.
 Pybind11 requires a C++11 compliant compiler, i.e Visual Studio 2015 on Windows.
 This applies to all Python versions, including 2.7.
-Unlike regular C extension
-modules, it's perfectly fine to compile a pybind11 module with a VS version newer
-than the target Python's VS version.
-See the [FAQ] for more details.

 ## About pybind11
 PythonBindings use pybind11. pybind11 is a lightweight header-only library that exposes C++ types in Python and vice versa, mainly to create Python bindings of existing C++ code.
 Its goals and syntax are similar to the excellent Boost.Python library by David Abrahams: to minimize boilerplate code in traditional extension modules by inferring type information using compile-time introspection.
 Think of this library as a tiny self-contained version of Boost.Python with everything stripped away that isn't relevant for binding generation.
 Without comments, the core header files only require ~4K lines of code and depend on Python (2.7 or 3.x) and the C++ standard library.
 This compact implementation was possible thanks to some of the new C++11 language features (specifically: tuples, lambda functions and variadic templates).
 Since its creation, this library has grown beyond Boost.Python in many ways, leading to dramatically simpler binding code in many common situations.